Alex Theatre: History

 The Alexander officially opened on September 4, 1925, operated by the West Coast–Langley Theatre Circuit.
 It featured vaudeville performances, plays, and silent movies.
 A large Wurlitzer organ provided live accompaniment.

 Located near Walt Disney’s Hyperion studio, the Alex became his preferred site for previewing cartoons.
 Films such as National Velvet and Going My Way (both 1944) held previews there.
 A 1948 backstage fire caused $150,000 in damage.

 The Alex thrived during the mid-20th century with blockbusters like Ben-Hur (1959).
 A CinemaScope screen and surround-sound were added in 1954.

 Post-renovation management and programming (1994–present)

 A city-funded restoration in 1993 revived the theatre and returned its 1940 neon tower.
 In 1996 it was added to the National Register of Historic Places.

 Management briefly passed to Theatre Corporation of America, which withdrew in 1994.
 The City then created the Alex Regional Theatre (ART) Board, supported by a $415,000 annual subsidy until 2015.

+The theatre installed a 70 mm projection system in 2026 to screen The Odyssey, which marked the first time it had shown a first-run film since Terminator 2: Judgment Day in 1991.